 Dr. Austin John Macdonald was born on the 2nd of February, 1920, in Mulgrave, Nova Scotia.
 Dr. Macdonald was the eldest of 4 children born to Sylvester “Mark” Macdonald and the former Mary McPherson.
-He was the eldest of 4 children.
 His siblings were; Douglas (Executive Director of the Donwood Foundation, Toronto and an anesthesiologist in Michigan), Connie and Zeta.

 He was educated in Mulgrave and attended university at an early age.
 He graduated B.Sc. from St. Francis Xavier University in Antigonish, Nova Scotia, in 1937.
 Dr. Macdonald entered McGill University in Montreal to study medicine in 1940.
 He did graduate research with Hans Selye who pioneered studies on the negative effects of stress and studied under Dr. Ewen Cameron, the father of psychiatry.
 He graduated M.D. in 1944.

 Dr. Macdonald served with the R.C.N.V.R from 1944-1946.

-He married Helen “Elizabeth” O’Meara in Victoria, B.C. in 1945.
+He married Helen “Elizabeth” O’Meara in Victoria, B.C. on the 18th of August, 1945.
 Mrs. Macdonald was born in Ottawa on the 13th of April, 1922.
-She was the eldest of 4 children born to Basil “Baz” O’Meara and the former Helen Margaret Gleason of Montreal.
+She was the eldest of 4 children born to Basil “Baz” Edmund O’Meara and the former Helen Margaret Gleeson of Montreal.
 Baz O’Meara was the famous sports reporter for the Montreal Star who nick-named Maurice Richard, the “Rocket”.
 Mrs. MacDonald’s siblings were; Patricia, John and David.

 After his discharge from the Navy, Dr. Macdonald did post-graduate studies for two years at Royal Victoria Hospital in Montreal.
 Dr. and Mrs. Macdonald settled in Chatham in 1948 where he was a junior partner with Dr. Martin for two years.
 He then opened his own practice across the street and was the Physician for the Ursuline Sisters at the Pines Convent for many years.
 Dr. Macdonald migrated to 232 St. Clair Street, where he saw up to 75 patients a day, until 1970.